-In Clare & Gilbert Valleys Council, Manufacturing had the largest output by industry, generating $205 million in 2017/18.
+In Clare & Gilbert Valleys Council, Agriculture, Forestry and Fishing had the largest output by industry, generating $263 million in 2018/19.

 To get the full picture how each industry sector contributes to the regional or state economy, output data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed data notes about how the figures are derived can be found in the specific topic notes section.

 The gross measure of output includes the value of all the inputs to each industry.

 |Electricity, Gas, Water and Waste Services||44.1||4.4||4.9||45.4||4.4||4.3||-1.4|